KorfLab/SABR/NOTES.md

 NOTES: Spliced Alignment Bakeoff
 ================================

+`/usr/bin/time` doesn't work on Mac.
+Maybe install something that reports resources that works better than this anyway.

 Getting inconsistent errors with bbmap.
 Maybe something to do with the indexes being built and rebuilt.